Get,

 Introduction

-Cranberries (Vaccinium macrocarpon) are fruits grown in Northeastern and North Central parts of the United States of America.
+Cranberries (Vaccinium macrocarpon) are fruits grown in Northeastern and north-central parts of the United States of America.
 Cranberries are also known as American cranberry and bearberry.1 They are harvested in the US and Canada between the months of September and October.

 There are two methods used for the harvest of cranberries, wet harvest and dry harvest.
-In case of wet harvest, the cranberry farms are flooded and the fruits that float are collected; whereas, in the case of dry harvest, no water is used.
+In the case of wet harvest, the cranberry farms are flooded and the fruits that float are collected; whereas, in the case of dry harvest, no water is used.

 Wet harvest fruits are used to prepare processed cranberry juice and sauce, whereas dry harvest fruit is cleaned and packaged as fresh fruit.2 All the available cranberry products provide similar health benefits and can be easily incorporated into the daily diet.2